Code-Institute-Submissions/Themanintheback-Project2_MayResub/README.md

         - Font Awsome was used throuught the projects main page for aesthetic and UX purposes.

     1. Git
-        - Git was used for version with Gitpod terminal to commit to Git and push to GitHub.
+        - Git was used for version control with Gitpod terminal to commit to Git and push to GitHub.

     1. GitHUb
-        - GitHub was used to store the projects code after being pushed from Git
+        - GitHub was used to store the projects code after being pushed from Giti

 # Features

 - ## Heading
-    - Placed at the top of the page is the games heading ROCK PAPER SCISSORS all in capital letters making easy to see and read for the user.
+    - Placed at the top of the page is the games heading ROCK PAPER SCISSORS all in capital letters making it easy to see and read for the user.

 <h2 align='center'><img src='assets/images/Heading.png'></h2>